Reading & Writing Center

 Coordination and Subordination

 Use coordination to join to ideas together that are equal in value.
-You can coordinate using coordinating conjunctions or conjunctive adverbs.
+You can use a coordinator (a joining word) to coordinate two sentences.

-Here are some examples of coordinating conjunctions, or coordinators.
-Find out more about conjunctions.
-You many find it helpful to remember the acronym FANBOYS.
+Here are some examples of coordinators.
+You may find it helpful to remember the acronym FANBOYS.

 Cycling class is a tough workout.
 I still attend three times a week.

 Cycling class is a tough workout, but I still attend three times a week.